-Human Aid Now is a purely humanitarian organization.
-We do not take any political stand point about the migration crisis.
+Human Aid Now is a purely humanitarian organisation.
+We do not take any political standpoint about the migration crisis.
 We work with passion and respect and we endeavor to deliver our services whilst preserving as much as we can the dignity of the people we help and acting in the most sustainable manner possible.
-To increase our efficiency, we often work in collaborations with like minded NGOs.
+To increase our efficiency, we often work in collaboration with like-minded NGOs.

-All our programs and activities are centered around providing refugees in transit thoughout Europe with services and goods to satisfy their basic needs.
-We define basic needs as: food, clothing, shelter, safety, healthcare, information.
+All our programs and activities are centered around providing refugees thoughout Europe with services and goods to satisfy their basic needs.
+We define basic needs as: food, clothing, shelter, safety, healthcare and information.

 Transparency is a key word for Human Aid Now.
 We have a documented authorization scheme to determine how donations are spent.
 Feel free to contact us at email@example.com for any information on this.
 We report on each cent that is spent and we are always very happy to inform donors about the progresses of projects they support.

 We are committed to keep our acquisition costs and overheads below ten percent of incoming funds.
-Actually, we are very proud that in our first two years of existence we managed to keep those costs under 1%, which means that more than 99% of donations were spent on site for the refugees.
-There is no remuneration or other financial incentives for the board members or any other persons who contribute to the success of Human Aid Now.
+Actually, we are very proud that so far we managed to keep those costs under 1%, which means that more than 99% of donations were spent on-site for the refugees.
+There is no remuneration or other financial incentives for the board members.

-Wouter has a mathematics and logistics background and specialised in humanitarian development during his master’s degree.
-Next to his activities at Human Aid Now, he has worked as an advisor and academic for international humanitarian organisations through INSEAD and through his current work at Dalberg.
+Wouter has a mathematics and logistics background with a specialization in humanitarian development.
+Next to his activities at Human Aid Now, he has worked as an advisor and academic for international humanitarian organisations through INSEAD.
 Consequently, he has learned how to efficiently run a variety of humanitarian operations and this is what he attempts to do at Human Aid Now.
 He is our director and oversees the day to day operations.
 He started Human Aid Now originally in 2016 as Human Aid in Greece after having volunteered around Thessaloniki in Greece.